LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Input errors rely upon colour alone

-When input fields are in error the focus otline of the fields does turn red (#cd0000) from the non-error focus indicators which are initially orange (#3D5A80) and this represents a change in contrast of just 1.21:1, this fails 1.4.1 Use of Color (A).
+When input fields are in error the focus otline of the fields does turn red (`#cd0000`) from the non-error focus indicators which are initially orange (`#3D5A80`) and this represents a change in contrast of just 1.21:1, this fails 1.4.1 Use of Color (A).
 Orange and red are of course very similar, I don't think I would necessarily notice this subtle difference, unless I was really paying attention (unlikely), but of course, this requirement doesn't exist for me, it exists for people with visual disabilities

 ##### How to find

 I typically just attempt submission of an empty form, if there is no feedback presented with text, I will then look for icons and then, ultimately changes in colour and I will detrmine whether that colour meets 3:1 against from its previous colour.
 This is only focused on colour, though, just getting that colour to pass will not be sufficient to pass other success criteria.

-As a side note, i would separately check the contrast of icons and borders, etc, to ensure they met 1.4.11 Non-text Contrast (AA), but we've just found a change of colour here, so 1.4.3 is applicable.
+As a side note, I would separately check the contrast of icons and borders, etc, to ensure they met 1.4.11 Non-text Contrast (AA), but we've just found a change of colour here, so 1.4.3 is applicable.

 ##### Solution